carlosmmarques/android-isel/README.md

-TMDbISEL - Android Client for the TheMovieDatabase.Org service (Academic)
+TMDbISEL - Android Client for the TheMovieDatabase.Org service (Academic Archive)

 Please refer to the apps Wiki Page